SiliconLabs/wfx-fullMAC-tools/README.md

 ## Repository content

 * Examples: contains implementations of the FMAC driver on different platforms
+  * Silicon Labs MCU
+    * SLSTK3701A_micriumos_lwip_wfx200: Example using MicriumOS and LwIP running on the EFM32 Giant Gecko GG11 Starter Kit (more information in the SLSTK3701A_micriumos_lwip_wfx200/README.md)
   * STM32
     * WF200_driver_F429ZI_BM-LwIP: Bare metal example with LwIP running on the NUCLEO-F429ZI board (more information in the WF200_driver_F429ZI_BM-LwIP/README.md)